anomitaghosh/anomitaghosh.github.io/README.md

 Email: anomitaghosh18@gmail.com <br>
 Office hours: [Appointments](https://calendly.com/anomitameet/15min)

-Announcement: I am actively looking for highly motivated students who want to pursue a Ph.D. in health economics and machine learning.
+Announcement: I am looking for highly motivated students interested in pursuing their PhD on topics at the intersection of health economics and machine learning.
 They should have a background in statistics, econometrics, and/or data science.
 If you are interested, you can write to me at anomita@iiserb.ac.in.